rachanamondal/Arduino_Temp_Fan_Control/README.md

 # Arduino Temperature Controlled Fan

-This project uses a 10k NTC thermistor on A0 and a DC fan (simulated with LED/PWM on Pin 9).
+This project uses a 10k NTC thermistor on A0 and a DC fan.
 The fan speed is controlled based on temperature:

 - **Temp < 25°C** → Fan OFF